Vizzuality/sql2gee/docs/source/moreExamples.rst

 via Google's Earth Engine platform, via the data-set ID `UMD/hansen/global_forest_change_2014`.

 These data have a band called `lossyear`, which shows, for every pixel where forest was lost, the year that the loss likely occured.
-The integers are from 1 to 14, and mean year since 2000.
-Pixels with a 0 value indicate locations where forest was not lost.
-(And so 0 values should be ignored.)
+The integers are from 0 to 14, all values > 0 indicate year since 2000.
+Pixels with a 0 value indicate locations where forest was not lost (and should be ignored).

 Let's use the ST_HISTOGRAM function of the SQL2GEE library to create a step-plot (using Matplotlib), to show these data.